Posted on: januari 18, 2021

 The video at the bottom of this article shows the current situation in Amsterdam.
 The Dutch capital is in lockdown due to the ongoing corona crisis.

 This also means that almost everything in the Red Light District is closed.
 Normally, this is one of the most visited area in the Netherlands with 3.1 million visitors per year.
 But now, in the beginning of 2021 during the corona lockdown, it’s deserted.
-Window brothels, cafes, hotels, restaurants, shops, churches, museums, sex shows and other venues are all temporarily closed.
+Red light windows, cafes, hotels, restaurants, shops, churches, museums, sex shows and other venues are all temporarily closed.

 The video at the bottom of this piece was shot in January 2021 in the center of Amsterdam; the middle of the Red Light District.
 The video starts on the Oudezijds Achterburgwal – the famous canal in the Red Light District.
 Immediately it is visible how few people are out on the street.
 There are also no prostitutes in the windows, as they are currently not allowed to work by the Dutch government.

 At 1:01, the video below, continues via Oudekennissteeg to the Oude Kerk. and Oudezijds Voorburgwal.
 There are no tourists to be seen here either.
 Some companies in Amsterdam are still open.
 Just for takeaway though.
 For example FEBO – the largest snack bar in the Netherlands.
 And coffee bars hope to sell something to the locals.

 Chinatown in Amsterdam – located on the Zeedijk – also has a hard time with the tourists staying away.
 The restaurants may only offer their products via take-out.